Charliemowood/atom-guide/README.md

 You will need to locate Terminal on your system.

 * In **MacOS**: Navigate to *Finder* > *Applications* > *Utilities* > *Terminal*.
 * In **Fedora**: Navigate to the top left hand corner and click on activities.
 Next, go to the bottom icon on the left hand side of the screen, it is called *Show Applications*.
 A search bar will open, as well as some application icons.
-If Terminal icon is present, click on this icon, otherwise type into the search bar "Terminal" and press enter.
+If Terminal icon is present, click on this icon, otherwise type into the search bar *Terminal* and press enter.

 > **Please Note:**
 > Your system may vary.
 If you do get stuck try a simple internet search, for instance: *how to open Terminal on x*, where x is the system you are using.

 You now have an open terminal and are ready to start using Atom.

 ### Opening files in Atom